thindil/steamsky/others/README.md

 - robodocada.rc     - configuration script for ROBODoc to generate the code documentation of the game
 - robodoc.css       - CSS style for the code documentation of the game
+- generatedocs.py   - script to generate code documentation. **Important:** run this script from the main project directory, not from this.